 15. Without active involvement from you, life will condition you in the wrong direction.

 16. Thoughts lead to emotions, feelings and ultimately action.
-Each of us has ~60,000 thoughts per day, 80% of which are negative and 90% are entirely repetitive.
+Each of us tolerates negative and incessant mind chatter.
 If you are not leading your thoughts, your thoughts are leading you.
 And that is not good.

 17. A positive attitude is comforting, but a solid foundation of emotional intelligence is liberating.

 18. “But feelings can’t be ignored, no matter how unjust or ungrateful they seem.”–Anne Frank

 19. Life-threatening predators such as saber-toothed tigers are gone, but your primal brain still searches for threats.
 It reacts to perceived threats and “enemies” as if they are life-threatening.
 Today’s threats are your boss, your competitive colleague, the stock market.
 Other drivers are perceived as the enemy.
 Your brain needs retraining!